-The views along the route are spectacular, especially from the Wineglass Bay Lookout, but the low rocky coastline and cliffs looking out to Great Oyster Bay and Coles Bay are also worthy of a few photos.
+The views along the route are spectacular, especially from the Wineglass Bay Lookout, but the low rocky coastline and cliffs looking out to Great Oyster Bay and Coles Bay in the national park are also worthy of a few photos.

 The walk to Wineglass Bay Beach when coupled with the Hazards Beach Circuit showcases some of the best, easily-accessible, parts of the Freycinet National Park, and we highly recommend for people of all ages with a reasonable fitness level.

-As this is a popular walk, this trail is well marked and well maintained.
+As Wineglass Bay is a popular walk in Freycinet National Park, this trail is well marked and well maintained.
 You can clearly see where the trail goes, and you won’t get lost.

 The steps from Wineglass Bay Lookout down to the beach are steep and can be exhausting if climbing them, but they are not difficult.

 The path over the isthmus and into Hazards Beach can be sandy and slippery when wet.
 Watch your footing here.